 In the two states with the largest Kurdish population (Turkey and Iran), no system of self-government with legislative powers in which the Kurds are the majority has been put in place.

-The only two Kurdish-majority territories that currently have its own institutions with legislative, executive and judicial powers —and some diplomacy in the international sphere— are the Region of Kurdistan (in Iraq) and the cantons of Efrîn, Kobanê and Cizîrê integrated in the Federal Democratic System of Northern Syria.
+The only two Kurdish-majority territories that currently have its own institutions with legislative, executive and judicial powers —and some diplomacy in the international sphere— are the Region of Kurdistan (in Iraq) and the cantons of Efrîn, Kobanê and Cizîrê integrated in the Democratic Federation of Northern Syria.

-The Federal Democratic System of Northern Syria was unilaterally established by the PKK-linked Kurdish movement in Syria and its related organizations in 2016, bulding on the previous existence of three Kurdish-majority cantons, which were also unilaterally proclaimed in 2014: Efrîn, Kobanê and Cizîrê.
-The Syrian government acknowledges the existence of neither the cantons nor the Federal Democratic System, which self-styles as multiethnic and self-governing on the principles of democratic confederalism —a kind of libertarian socialism devised by PKK leader Abdullah Ocalan.
-The exact borders of the Federal Democratic System at any given time depend on territorial changes within the Syrian Civil War (2012-), and de facto match the front lines.
+The Democratic Federation of Northern Syria was unilaterally established by the PKK-linked Kurdish movement in Syria and its related organizations in 2016, bulding on the previous existence of three Kurdish-majority cantons, which were also unilaterally proclaimed in 2014: Efrîn, Kobanê and Cizîrê.
+The Syrian government acknowledges the existence of neither the cantons nor the Democratic Federation, which self-styles as multiethnic and self-governing on the principles of democratic confederalism —a kind of libertarian socialism devised by PKK leader Abdullah Ocalan.
+The exact borders of the Democratic Federation at any given time depend on territorial changes within the Syrian Civil War (2012-), and de facto match the front lines.